Bolwar Mahammad Kunhi: Works

-This writer edited what is considered the finest work ever produced in Kannada for children – Tattu Chappale Putta Magu, a collection of over 100 poems and Santammanna, an anthology of illustrated poems.
+He edited Tattu Chappale Putta Magu, an anthology for children of over 100 poems, and Santammanna, an anthology of illustrated poems.
 He edited 12 children's plays - Hanneradu MakkaLa Natakagalu.

 One of his Kendra Sahitya Akademi awards came for the story of an ordinary Mohandas who became Mahatma Gandhi in his story "Paapu Gandh Bapu Gandhi Aada Kathe".
 Other than Gorur Ramaswamy Iyengar, Bolwar is the only author to have written about Gandhi for children.
-The Mahatma had kept the child Monu alive in himself until he died a martyr.
-The book spoke of Mehtab, Gandhi's Muslim friend who was a source of courage to him.
 It was translated and published in English with the title Gandhi – From Monu To Mahatma (published by Peak Publishing House, London).
 During the book launch U.R.
 Ananthamurthy said in praise of Bolwar's book "This is one of the best books on Mahatma Gandhi for children and adults".
 Ananthamurthy, blurbed, "Bolwar's collection of songs and poems are among the best in contemporary Kannada literature".
 The book was also developed as a play for children.

 His extended short story, "Ondu Thundu Gode," or "A Bit of Wall" treats the explosive Ayodhya theme in a humorous, personal vein.
 He recounts the story of an old woman, Roti-Phatumma, who wanted to build her own house by acquiring what she believed to be a bit of the wall from the broken pieces of the Babri Masjid.
 Tongue-in-cheek Bolwar balances serious, comic and poignant aspects.

 His epic 1,110-page opus Swathranthada Ota (in English: The run for independence) was released on 18 March 2012 at Ravindra Kalakshetra by Pandit Rajiv Taranath.
-His book Odiri is the first historical Kannada novel on Prophet Muhammad.
+His book Odiri is the first historical Kannada novel on Muhammad.

 He worked as Senate Member in Hampi Kannada University, Kannada Sahitya Academy, Kannada Pustaka Pradhikara.
 He worked as State president for 'Samudaya' Cultural Organisation, as Convener to Bandaya Sahitya Sangha.
 He served as editor of Giant (Syndicate Bank's house magazine), Krishiloka (Syndicate Bank's magazine), as member of RDC (Syndicate Bank's Rural Development Institute), Self Employment Training Institute (RUDSETI- Dharmastala).
 He was the President of Kannada Belesi Balaga and Chitra Samudaya (Film Division).